 On November 17, 2015, the Fairfax County Board of Supervisors adopted a new Noise Ordinance to better address the methodology used in noise measurements, consider the appropriateness of establishing daytime and nighttime noise levels to protect the community, and to add other objective criteria to regulate noise within Fairfax County.
-The overall goal of the new Noise Ordinance is to:

 The Department of Code Compliance (DCC) and the Police Department are primarily responsible for enforcement of the Noise Ordinance.
 To determine how to make a complaint regarding noise, please see the summary chart and information below.

 DCC investigates complaints of noise when it is regulated by decibel level and/or when the noise occurs on a regularly occurring basis, such that it can be identified during a scheduled inspection.
 DCC is not "on call" to respond to noise complaints, but schedules an inspection within a few days of the complaint.

 If a noise violation is found, DCC issues a Notice of Violation, which provides responsible parties with a certain timeline to comply.
 Failure to comply with a Notice of Violation could result in legal action to seek civil penalties or injunctive relief.